NCAR/DART/guide/downloading-dart.rst

 ZIP file according to your preference.
 See the `github help page on cloning <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>`_ for more information on how to clone a repository.
-Take note of the directory you installed into, which is referred to as *DARTHOME* throughout this documentation.
+Take note of the directory you installed into, which is referred to as ``DART`` throughout this documentation.

 .. note::